Inverse Cubature and Quadrature Kalman filters: Numerical experiments

-Fig.~\ref{fig:tracking lorenz}a shows the (root) time-averaged error in velocity estimation and its RCRLB (also, time-averaged) for a system that employs forward and inverse CKF, hereafter labeled \textit{ICKF-C system}.
-We define the \textit{ICKF-U system} as the one wherein the defender employs I-CKF assuming a forward CKF when the attacker's true forward filter is UKF.
+Fig.~\ref{fig:tracking lorenz}a shows the time-averaged RMSE in velocity estimation and its RCRLB (also, time-averaged) for a system that employs forward and inverse CKF, hereafter labeled \textit{ICKF-C system}.
+We define the \textit{ICKF-U system} as the one wherein the defender employs I-CKF, assuming a forward CKF when the attacker's true forward filter is UKF.
+The other notations in Fig.~\ref{fig:tracking lorenz} and also, in further experiments, are similarly defined.
 The RCRLB is computed as $\sqrt{[\mathbf{J}^{-1}]_{2,2}+[\mathbf{J}^{-1}]_{4,4}}$, where $\mathbf{J}$ is the corresponding information matrix.
 We observe that forward CKF and UKF have similar estimation accuracy.
 Hence, both ICKF-C and ICKF-U yield similar estimation errors regardless of the actual forward filter.
 Although the forward and inverse filters have similar RCRLBs, the difference between the estimation error and RCRLB for I-CKF is less than that for the forward CKF.
 Hence, I-CKF outperforms forward CKF in terms of achieving the lower bound.
-For the considered system, the I-UKF's error was similar to I-CKF and hence, omitted in Fig.~\ref{fig:tracking lorenz}a. \\ \textbf{I-QKF for Lorenz system:} Consider the following $3$-dimensional Lorenz system that is derived from the Lorenz stochastic differential system \cite{ito2000gaussian}:
+Note that the forward and inverse filters are compared only to highlight their relative accuracy.
+For the considered system, I-UKF's error and RCRLB are similar to that of I-CKF.

+Table~\ref{tbl:CKF target tracking} lists the total run time for $100$ time steps (in one Monte-Carlo run) of different filters for the target tracking system.
+Forward CKF and UKF have similar complexity, while all inverse filters require a longer run time than forward filters.
+Besides increased state dimension, the computational efforts of the inverse filters are also increased because of the computation of approximation $\bm{\Sigma}^{*}_{k}$ of the forward filter's $\bm{\Sigma}_{k}$ at each time-step.
+However, assuming a forward CKF and employing I-CKF is slightly less expensive than I-UKF.
+This reduction is observed because I-CKF processes $2n_{z}$ cubature points instead of $2n_{z}+1$ sigma points considered in I-UKF.